-NYCC-FLSAOM has the best facility of any of the Acupuncture schools that we have seen and approved.
+NYCC-FLSAOM has an expansive facility that resembles a college campus.
 Its library is a wonderful, well-resourced facility that provides a nice space for student to study, conduct research or access course materials and lectures.
 The new lounge area also provides a wonderful networking and relaxing environment for students and allows for classroom instruction as well.
 The materials are cataloged and organized consistent with college and university libraries that organize by topic.
 There is a sense of a true library rather than a collection of segregated topics separated by school rather than topic.
 The library reflects the school's integration of many schools that are a part of one college.
 We believe that promotes both academic inclusion and academic excellence.
-We were also impressed by the electronic media center and its readily accessible resources that can be accessed through computers on site, student computers offsite or around campus and student cell phone applications.
+The library has an impressive the electronic media center that is set up for students to access resources through computers on site, student computers offsite or around campus and student cell phone applications.

 All of the school benefit from the enormous campus that was already set up as a College equipped with library, indoor sports facilities, resident halls and dining facilities.
 Located on amidst the picturesque Finger Lakes region, students can enjoy the beauty while studying and taking breaks.
 The quiet, small rural setting promotes concentrated, quality learning.